African Union: Politics

-Proposed at the Lusaka Summit in 2001 and established in 2004 under a protocol to the Constitutive Act adopted by the AU Assembly in July 2002.
+Proposed at the 2001 Lusaka Summit and established in 2004 under a protocol to the Constitutive Act adopted by the AU Assembly in July 2002.
 The protocol defines the PSC as a collective security and early-warning arrangement to facilitate timely and effective response to conflict and crisis situations in Africa.
 Other responsibilities conferred to the PSC by the protocol include prevention, management and resolution of conflicts, post-conflict peace building and developing common defence policies.
 The PSC has fifteen members elected on a regional basis by the Assembly.
 Similar in intent and operation to the United Nations Security Council.